mmarushika/terminal-snake-game/README.md

-A terminal based snake game written in JAVA.
+A simple terminal based snake game written in JAVA.

 Description: